DionKara/POM_Twitter/README.md

 2. datasets used - input data used for the experiment

 3. forecasting results - results obtained from applying forecasting to US-2016 descriptors time series (testing was done on the last 7 days of the time series).

----

-Steps to use this code for forecasting:
+*Steps to use this code for forecasting:*
 (All runs are performed in CMD)